Dry, crumbly cookie dough impossible to work with? Here's why it happens and what to do before you hang up your apron.

 Do you see two butter wrappers out on the counter or just one wrapper?

-But, if you’re sure you used the amount of fat called for in the recipe, you could try adding a tablespoon or two of melted butter to the dough and again working it in with your hands.
+But, if you’re sure you used the amount of fat called for in the recipe, you could try adding a tablespoon or two of melted butter or canola oil to the dough again working it in with your hands.

 Keep in mind, you’re experimenting here to see if you can save the dough, you may not be able to.